seth586/guides/FreeNAS/webserver/6_reverse_proxy.md

 Click on "Network" -> "Hostnames"

-Create an entry for every domain and subdomain you are going to set up so you can access the domain from inside your LAN
+Create an entry for every domain and subdomain you are going to set up so you can access the domain from inside your LAN.
+Have it resolve to your reverse proxy:

 ![RouterHostname](images/routerhostname.png)